MarkAdell/my_articles/to_do_lists/README.md

 My life before using to-do lists has been very messy.
 To-do lists helped me bring more order to my life, be more productive, overcome procrastination, start achieving my goals, and more.

-Let's discuss the benefits of using to-do lists and why relying on our brains isn't a good idea.
+Let's discuss the benefits of using to-do lists and why relying on our brains is not a good idea.

 ### Our brains are unreliable

 #### Limited memory

 You can barely use your memory to remember today's tasks, and even for that it sometimes fails you and forgets things.
-Then, how about if you want to keep track of tasks that need to be done in the short or long term?
+How about if you want to keep track of short or long term tasks?
 This list can grow long, and relying on your memory becomes impractical.

 By using to-do lists, there is no need to use your memory.

 #### Overwhelm

-Even if you manage to keep all the tasks in your memory, you will probably get overwhelmed by their amount, the size of each task, and the fact that you don't have a clear idea about their priorities or the order they should be executed.
+Even if you manage to keep all the tasks in your memory, you will probably get overwhelmed by their amount, the size of each task, and the lack of clarity regarding their priorities or the order in which they should be executed.
 So you likely end up doing nothing.

-By using to-do lists, you can organize the tasks in multiple lists, set their priorities and their order, and break down big tasks into smaller manageable ones.
+By using to-do lists, you can organize the tasks in multiple lists, set their priorities and their order, and break down big tasks into smaller ones.
 Doing this eliminates the possibility of getting overwhelmed.

 ### They motivate you to get things done